 Marketing is how you will find work, and what will help you keep the jobs coming in, so I’ll go into that next.

 Finding clients and marketing yourself

-It’s crucial as a small business or freelancer to dedicate time to marketing yourself.
+It’s crucial as a small business/independent editor to dedicate time to marketing yourself.
 This is how you’ll make yourself visible to clients.
 It’s often the thing that people struggle with the most, though, as there are so many methods, and there’s no one-size-fits-all approach.

 I suggest keeping a separate Word document to track your marketing efforts and how well each approach works for you.
 That way, you’ll know where to focus your time.
 For example, I decided to drop websites like Fiverr early on because they weren’t sustainable for me, but I found I had a lot of success joining editorial organisations.

-Keep your eye on publishing job boards and other job boards for freelance opportunities (this is how I found one of my first clients):
+Keep your eye on publishing job boards and other job boards for editorial opportunities (this is how I found one of my first clients):